Jackson Mitchell: Carolina Panthers

 Mitchell signed with the Carolina Panthers as an undrafted free agent on May 10, 2024.
 He was waived on August 16.

 Las Vegas Raiders

 On August 17, 2024, Mitchell was claimed off waivers by the Las Vegas Raiders.
 He was waived on August 27.

 Carolina Panthers (second stint)

 On October 1, 2024, Mitchell signed with the Carolina Panthers practice squad.
 He was released on November 5.

 On December 17, 2024, Mitchell signed with the Memphis Showboats of the United Football League (UFL).
 However, the next day, the Panthers signed Mitchell to their practice squad.

 Las Vegas Raiders (second stint)

 On January 13, 2025, Mitchell signed a reserve/future contract with the Las Vegas Raiders.
 He was waived by Las Vegas on April 25.

+Coaching career

+Mitchell would begin his coaching career at his former school the University of Connecticut under former coach Jim Mora for the 2025 season as an assistant linebackers coach.
+He would follow Jim Mora to Colorado State University as an assistant special teams/assistant outside linebackers coach.